Tuscany

 The Countryside

-San Gimignano has 14 medieval towers and very heavy tourist traffic in season.
+San Gimignano has 14 medieval towers and heavy tourist traffic in season.
 Its Vernaccia di San Gimignano white wine is underrated.
 Go late afternoon when the coaches have left.

-Food and Wine
+Food

-Bistecca alla Fiorentina is a T-bone or porterhouse steak cut at least 4cm thick, grilled over wood charcoal, served rare (al sangue) — ordering it any other way is technically possible and widely considered a waste of the beef.
-Budget around €40–50 for a portion at a reputable place.
-Buca Mario and Sostanza in Florence have been doing it for a century.
+Bistecca alla Fiorentina is a T-bone cut at least 4 centimetres thick, grilled over wood charcoal, served rare.
+Ordering it any other way is technically possible and widely considered a waste of the beef.
+Budget around EUR 40 to 50 for a portion at a reputable place.
+Pici is the pasta of southern Tuscany – thick, hand-rolled, chewy – and is best with a simple Aglione tomato sauce or wild boar ragu.

 Timing